apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

 - Developing a Plugin on Bada
 - Developing a Plugin on BlackBerry
 - Developing a Plugin on iOS
-- Developing a Plugin on webOS
 - Developing a Plugin on Windows Phone

-- Developing a Plugin on Tizen
+The webOS and Tizen platforms currently do not support plugins.